This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Suicide Prevention For Children And Adolescents

-What do I need to know about suicide prevention?
+What do I need to know about suicide prevention for my child?

 What should I do if I think my child is considering suicide?

 - Contact your child's therapist.
-Your child's caregiver can give you a list of therapists if he does not have one.
+Your child's healthcare provider can give you a list of therapists if he or she does not have one.

 - Keep medicines, weapons, and alcohol out of your child's reach.
 Do not leave your child alone.
-Stay with him if he says he wants to commit suicide or you think he may try it.
+Stay with your child if he or she says they want to commit suicide or you think he or she may try it.
 Make sure you do not put yourself at risk if your child has a weapon.

 What warning signs should I watch for?